illinois-cs241/illinois-cs241.github.io/_docs/text_editor.md

 Remember!
 An empty or non-existant file can be a valid document!

-Additionally, keep in mind that for all functions that take in a location or line number, the line numbers will be in the range [1, Document_size(document)] and character indicies in the range [0, strlen(Document_get_line(document, line_no))].

 ## Format library
 We have provided a format library that handles all printing to `stdout` or `stderr`.
 This is to ensure that you do not lose points for not matching the format that the autograder expects.